agoravoting/agora-mixnet/README.md

     /**
      * An election process DEMO
      *
-     * Simulates the steps in the election from public key generation all the way to decryption *
+     * Simualtes the steps in the election from public key generation all the way to decryption *
      * Things that are included in this demo are:
      *